19hours/sg-statutes/Acts/Securities and Futures Act.md

 (4) An advertisement or publication does not contravene subsection (1) if it —

-(a) consists solely of a disclosure, notice or report required under this Act, or any listing rules or other requirements of a securities exchange, futures exchange or recognised securities exchange, made by any person, provided that the disclosure, notice or report complies with such requirements as may be prescribed by the Authority;
+(a) consists solely of a disclosure, notice or report required under this Act, or any listing rules or other requirements of a securities exchange, futures exchange or overseas securities exchange, made by any person, provided that the disclosure, notice or report complies with such requirements as may be prescribed by the Authority;

+[2/2009 wef 29/07/2009]

 (aa) consists solely of a notice or report of a meeting or proposed meeting of the participants of the collective investment scheme, or a general meeting or proposed general meeting of the person making the offer, the responsible person or any entity, provided that the notice or report complies with such requirements as may be prescribed by the Authority, or a presentation of oral or written material on matters so contained in the notice or report at the meeting or general meeting;